Free Motorcycle Express Lanes in California

 It’s as simple as that!

-Which Express Lanes are free for motorcyclists?
+Which Express Lanes are Free for Motorcyclists in California?

 Life would be much simpler if all of California’s Express Lanes were regulated in the same way.
 Unfortunately, this is not the case.
 While some lanes are free to use, others may require that you pay the toll.